himanshu20792/moviebuddy/Readme.md

 2. Content-Based recommender focus on certain aspects of items.
 The similarity of items is determined by measuring the similarity in their aspects.
 There are different types of content-based systems : classification/regression and item content similarity.
 3. Collaborative Filtering recommenders try to pinpoint the relationship between the market and items.
 Similarity of items is determined by the rating similarity of those items by the users who have rated both items.

-The cold start problem is not addressed fully with the common recomendation system.
+The cold start problem is not addressed fully with the common recommendation system.
 We minimize this cold start challenge with the MovieBuddy App.

 ### Market groups
 Three market segments will be targeted : spontaneous, casual, and movie buff markets.